Royal Prussian Army of the Napoleonic Wars: Staff system

 During peacetime they were to develop operational plans for defensive and offensive actions in any potential campaign.
 They were also to produce detailed maps.
 From 1808 they studied recent campaigns and considered potential future scenarios.
 In 1810 Frederick William decreed that staff officers serve with different branches so as to gain practical knowledge of soldiering.
-On mobilisation staff officers would then be distributed among the personal staff of generals in various commands.
+On mobilization staff officers would then be distributed among the personal staff of generals in various commands.